jimniels/blog/src/client/posts/2013-07-15-thoughts-from-on-writing-well.md

 ---
-title: "Thoughts from “On Writing Well”"
 tags: thoughts tips
 redirect_from: /posts/thoughts-from-on-writing-well/
 ---

+# Thoughts from “On Writing Well”

 Fact: the book [*On Writing Well*](http://www.amazon.com/dp/0060891548) by William Zinsser is simply stellar.
 His advice on writing is insightful and succinct.
 In addition, his thoughts on writing spill into other areas of life.